ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/attribute-not-linked.md

-# Error - both measure types defined
+# Error - Attribute Not Linked

 ## When it occurs